yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE 123/ReadMe.md

 ## Results
 There are 58 measured variables under each corresponding scenario in one data file.
-* The variables begin with _SBUS_ or _FAULT_ are system branch currents or node voltages, shown as below:
+* The variables which begin with _SBUS_ or _FAULT_ are system branch currents or node voltages, shown as below:

 | Variable Name | Description | Variable Name | Description |
 | :---: | :---: | :---: | :---: |